-During the previous financial period, the Company entered into convertible note agreements with its Directors and also with unrelated parties.
+During the financial period ended 30 June 2014, the Company entered into convertible note agreements with its Directors and also with unrelated parties.
 The convertible notes were issued with a conversion price of 20 cents per share and an interest rate of 12% per annum.
 Convertible note holders received attaching options expiring 30 June 2017, exercisable at 20 cents each, in lieu of an establishment fee.
 The attaching options were valued at \$0.06798 each using the Black-Scholes option valuation methodology.
-During the current year, on 12 September 2014, the Company issued shares and paid the accrued interest to note holders on conversion of their convertible notes.
+During the previous year, on 12 September 2014, the Company issued shares and paid the accrued interest to note holders on conversion of their convertible notes.